-By the third year of collaboration, with plenty of proof that Xovis PTS was helping to optimize operations, DIAL turned its view towards their Domestic Departure Security where they had seen a significant rise in the number of passengers over the past few years.
+By the third year of collaboration, with plenty of proof that Xovis passenger flow management system was helping to optimize operations, DIAL turned its view towards their Domestic Departure Security where they had seen a significant rise in the number of passengers over the past few years.
 In answer to the increase in domestic traveling, DIAL expanded the footprint of this security area with additional coverage in the available space near the queues.
 DIAL has also integrated displays where the current waiting times are shown in the arrival and departure areas for the passengers.
 The information provided on the display is taken from real-time data provided by the Xovis software.

+From DIAL to BIAL – upward and onward.
 During this project, Xovis responded to an open, BIAL tender for Kempegowda International Airport, Bengaluru (BLR).
 The scope was expansive, covering all major touchpoints.
 The timing of the project moved along speedily, with two hundred Xovis 3D sensors covering entrances, check-ins, immigration areas for both arrival and departure, both international and domestic departure security areas, and Visa on Arrival.
 The system went live at the end of August 2020, which is quite a feat from all sides when one considers the year the world went through.

 A connection that has strengthened this collaboration is that the local contractor, Infosoft Digital Design & Services Pvt.
 Ltd. (IDDS), who was responsible for all the networking infrastructure and sensor installation in BLR, was already familiar with Xovis hardware because they had worked on the sensor installation in Delhi.
-Not only is IDDS familiar with the Xovis sensors, they have even made customized brackets to hold the sensors in special environments – including a few tilted sensors in DEL Terminal 1 and the ones at BLR that are attached to concrete ceiling elements.
+Not only is IDDS familiar with the Xovis sensors, but they have also even made customized brackets to hold the sensors in special environments – including a few tilted sensors in DEL Terminal 1 and the ones at BLR that are attached to concrete ceiling elements.
 Such professional relationships where people are willing to go that extra mile are the backbone of these successful projects.

 Xovis Video: Delhi Airport Terminal 3 - Physical Distancing Indicator